What Is SEO Marketing? + How to Improve Your SEO

 To improve your off-page SEO, create a plan for getting other sites to link to your content.

-Make a list of sites that are relevant to your website, not competitors, and have high domain authority.
+Make a list of sites relevant to your website, not competitors, with high domain authority.

 Reach out to these site creators or content managers to request backlinks.
-Be sure to offer an incentive, such as high-quality content to improve upon what they’re currently linking to or proposing a topic for a guest blog post you want to write for them.
+Be sure to offer an incentive, such as high-quality content to improve upon what they’re currently linking to, or propose a topic for a guest blog post you want to write for them.

-Post pages from your site to social media and include links in your email marketing, not only to get more clicks, but also to increase the chances that other sites will choose to link to your content.
+Post pages from your site to social media and include links in your email marketing to get more clicks and increase the chances that other sites will choose to link to your content.

 Remember: SEO marketing is a crucial part of your digital marketing efforts, as it can increase organic traffic to your site and entice potential customers to subscribe or make a purchase.
 Be consistent with your SEO marketing efforts over time and keep these best practices in mind: